Can anyone give blood?

 You can prepare for donating by following a healthful, low fat diet and getting a good nights sleep.

 Drink plenty of fluids starting the day before you donate (caffeinated drinks do not count), and do not skip any meals.
 If your red cell level is low, you can raise it by eating foods high in iron or by taking an iron supplement.
-Visit our Hemoglobin and Your Health Page to help identify foods high in iron.
+Visit our Hemoglobin and Your Health and Iron and Blood Donation pages to learn more.